shaneholloman/uvi/memory-bank/activeContext.md

 - Core documentation files have been created to capture project knowledge
 - The .clinerules file was updated with comprehensive feature implementation workflow
 - Implementation of git user prefill for cookiecutter prompts has been properly verified
+- Migrated from Pylint to Ruff with Pylint-equivalent rules
+- Removed .pylintrc and updated all related documentation files
+- Updated code to follow modern Python best practices for error handling

 ## Implementation Details: User Info Prefill